Sexual Harassment Lawyer

 Although the law does not prohibit simple teasing, offhand comments, or isolated incidents that are not very serious, harassment is illegal when it is so frequent or severe that it creates a hostile or offensive work environment or when it results in an adverse employment decision (such as the victim being fired or demoted).

-If you believe you have been a victim of sexual harassment in the workplace, you should promptly contact a qualified sexual harassment attorney, so your claim can be pursued within the limited filing time.
+If you believe you have been a victim of sexual harassment in the workplace, you should promptly contact our qualified sexual harassment lawyers, so your claim can be pursued within the limited filing time.
 Sexual harassment lawyers require time to file for sexual harassment since, under Title VII and/or under the Idaho Human Rights Act, the harassment must first be filed with the Idaho Human Rights Commission before a sexual harassment attorney can pursue such claims in Court.
 While the process might be emotionally taxing, having those that infringed on your rights be held accountable might also bring about personal closure.
 The most important goal for our sexual harassment lawyers is to make our clients feel comfortable with the process, making sure that it is run on their terms and at their speed.
 Call Rossman Law Group and setup a confidential consultation with a sexual harassment attorney today.